- Our Work

 - Lower Mekong Initiative (LMI)

 - Reports and Publications

-Since 1986, the percentage of people living in poverty in Vietnam has dropped from 78 percent to about 14 percent—the most rapid sustained decline in poverty of any country on record.
-Nevertheless, persistent pockets of poverty still exist throughout the country in communities that are vulnerable or marginalized, including rural communities in the Central Highlands and Mekong Delta, urban poor, people with disabilities, people who have been affected by natural disasters, and victims of human trafficking.
+Since 1986, the percentage of people living in poverty in Vietnam has dropped from 78 percent to about 14 percent - the most rapid sustained decline in poverty of any country on record.
+Nevertheless, persistent pockets of poverty still exist throughout the country in communities that are vulnerable or marginalized, including rural communities in the Central Highlands and Mekong Delta and urban poor.
+Our programs also assist underrepresented populations such as ethnic minority groups and lesbian, gay, bisexual and transgender communities, victims of human trafficking as well as people affected by natural disasters.